Arpit-Shah/Artos/info/ARTOS_FEAURES.md

         * Current log rollover policy is triggered based on a file size of 20MB.
         * 20MB was chosen to meet emailing requirement.
 Trigger policy can be exposed to user in future.
 	* Parameterised logging for efficiency
-		* Parameterised logging is less efficient compare to string concatanation but it is efficient in case of log level is reduced to **INFO** or **ERROR**, because system do not have to spend time concaneting string.
+		* Parameterised logging is less efficient compare to string concatenation but it is efficient in case of log level is reduced to **INFO** or **ERROR**, because system do not have to spend time concatenating string.

 * Usage:
 	* Enable/disable text/html log files: